 To further enhance the supervision, a single winch line was adopted to oversee launches from the caravan (see the layout picture).
 The single winch line also leaves more space for landing, which is especially important during easterly wind operations.
-The downwind cable must always be used first.
-Cables to be towed out so that the downwind cable is used first with enough separation between the cables.
-Crossing of Dyneema cable creates friction heat damage resulting in cable breaks and we already had a number of cable breaks due to this and the crosswind is not too strong, we often launched the upwind glider first.
-Never do this with Dyneema.
+The winch line always must be on the downwind side, so that the downwind cable is used first.
+Crossing of Dyneema cable creates friction heat damage resulting in cable breaks and we already had a number of cable breaks due to this.

 Some of you commented that the set-up slows the launch rate.
 However, delays with launching are usually due to the pilot at the front not being ready when winch and cable are ready.
 This happens regardless of single or dual line launching.
-With dual line launching, if the downwind glider is not ready
+With dual line launching, if the downwind glider is not ready and the crosswind is not too strong, we often launched the upwind glider first.
+Never do this with Dyneema.